burkeholland/deno-first-look/lessons/what-is/dependencies.md

 npm init
 ```

 You get asked about a dozen questions and it's not clear why you need any of this information.
-What's an entrypoint?
+What's an entry point?
 Do you need one?
 Why do you need a version?
 Keywords?
 These things might be important if you are creating an npm package, but most of us are not doing that.
 The `package.json` is usually full of information that you don't really need.
 It's extraneous.

 ```json
 {